chat-sdk/chat-sdk-android/README.md

 ## Integration with an existing project

-The Chat SDK is distributed as a series of modules that can be imported into Andorid studio.
+The Chat SDK is distributed as a series of modules that can be imported into Android Studio.

 ## Adding the Chat SDK to your project